sajjadh47/animated-headline-visual-composer/README.md

 ### How to use this plugin?

-Just after installing Animated Headline - Visual Composer plugin, Go to any page and enable WPBakery Page Builder and add Animated Headline From the content tab.
+Just after installing Animated Headline - Visual Composer (WPBakery Page Builder) plugin, Go to any page and enable WPBakery Page Builder and add Animated Headline From the content tab.
 Update inputs according to your requirement and you are good to go.

 ### How to use as a separated Shortcode?